 Maybe you’ll gather around your backyard firepit.
 Maybe you’ll roast a s’more from your living room fireplace.
 Or maybe you’ll do as my family does: light a pumpkin spice-scented candle and pop a s’more in the microwave (they’re just as delicious!)
 For a more rustic s’more-roasting setting, head to Bob’s Corn and Pumpkin Farm, where you can rent a firepit inside the maze.

 Some farms have harvest seasons that last only a weekend, others last all season.
 Visit one (or more) of these apple orchards near Seattle.

 Big pumpkins, tall pumpkins, small “Little Boos.”
 Pumpkin patches with carnival rides, hay rides, catapults, tractors and petting zoos.
 There are so many different pumpkin patches to choose from, each with their own twist on fall fun.
 Find the perfect pumpkin patch.

 6. Watch football

-Family viewing of Seahawks games is a stay-at-home activity in 2020.
+Family viewing of Seahawks games is a perfect stay-at-home activity.
 Go Hawks!
+(Go Huskies!
+Go Cougars!)

 7. Take fall family photos